 Whether the separation is voluntary or involuntary, an experienced business attorney will carefully to address any minority shareholder rights to avoid complications or future litigation.

-Ultimately, the Houston business attorneys of Burford Perry LLP are prepared to litigate any issues that arise from the separation process.
+Ultimately, the Houston business business attorneys of Burford Perry LLP are prepared to litigate any issues that arise from the separation process.
 We have extensive knowledge of business and employment law that will help make sure all potential obstacles are addressed to ensure the transition is as smooth as possible.